Research and innovation on antimicrobial resistance (AMR)

 Look for project partners and view profiles of all organisations that have received funding via the funding and tender opportunities portal.

-Partnership between the Commission and the European pharmaceutical industry.
-In ND4BB academic and other public partners, small and large pharmaceutical companies team up to advance the development of new antibiotics.
+In the ND4BB programme under IMI, a partnership between the Commission and the European pharmaceutical industry, academic and other public partners, small and large pharmaceutical companies team up to advance the development of new antibiotics.

 Researcher jobs in related fields